SC5/gulp-bobrsass-boilerplate/README.md

     > gulp --debug

-To keep gulp running and watch for changes, use a combation of the following flags:
+To keep gulp running and watch for changes, use a combination of the following flags:

     > gulp watch --debug # to disable optimisations, turn on debugging
     > gulp watch --test  # to run automated tests